Mann mit Fernglas sitzt auf Brückengeländer, 2 Kinder stehen daneben

 Through changing times

-Export Credit Guarantees of the Federal Republic of Germany from 1949 - 2022
+Export Credit Guarantees of the Federal Republic of Germany since 1949

 History of the Federal Government’s Export Credit Guarantees